garvitgupta13/MovieRental/README.md

 #### Your backend server will start running at [http://localhost:3000](http://localhost:3000)

+#### To know more about it please refer our [documentation](/documentation.md)

 #### You can also check the backend live server at [https://garvit-vidlybackend.herokuapp.com/](https://garvit-vidlybackend.herokuapp.com/)

-#### To know more about it please refer our [documentation](/documentation.md)
+I have used AWS cloud service to store the database and heroku for deployment